Samsung reveals SmartThings cloud timing. It's coming this spring

 This spring's forecast will be cloudy for Samsung.

-The Korean tech giant announced at CES on Monday that its SmartThings Cloud service will be available this spring, but offered no specific timeframe.
+The Korean tech giant said at CES on Monday that its SmartThings Cloud service will be available this spring, but offered no specific timeframe.

-The SmartThings Cloud would allow people to control all their internet of things devices from a single app, instead of having one for each gadget.
+The SmartThings Cloud would allow people to control their internet of things devices from a single app, instead of having one for each gadget.
 Think about being able to control your smart television, washing machine and locks all from one hub.
+It will work with Samsung products, as well as connected cars running on Harman's Ignite cloud and other products that work with SmartThings.

 To make it easier for all the gadgets coming to homes, SmartThings Cloud creates a single point of control for everything, Samsung said.